ziirish/burp-ui/docs/usage.rst

     # authentication plugin (mandatory)
     # list the misc/auth directory to see the available backends
     # to disable authentication you can set "auth: none"
+    # you can also chain multiple backends.
+Example: "auth: ldap,basic"
+    # the order will be respected unless you manually set a higher backend priority
     auth: basic
     # acl plugin
     # list misc/acl directory to see the available backends